SidneyFC17/fieloelr/doc/FD-ELR Functional Documentation.md

    - Example 1: - Weighted Questions is "false".
 Global Incorrect Weight is -0.01.
 Three attempts allowed per question.
 The member incorrectly answers the first 2 (two) attempts and correctly answers the third one.
 He will have the following partial grades:
     \- 0.01 - 0.01 + 1 = 0.98

    - Example 2: - Weighted Questions is "true".
 Correct Weight is 10.
 Individual Incorrect Weight is 0.5.
-Three attempts allowed per question.
+Two attempts allowed per question.
 The member incorrectly answers the first attempt and correctly answers the second one.
 He will have the following partial grades:
    0.5 + 10 = 10.5

 ### Setting the Attempts Allowed per Question